 5. Who are your clients?

-But, even if this is the case, it’s always a good idea to have an ideal target customer in mind.
+But, even if this is the case, having an ideal target customer in mind is always a good idea.
 This can help you with your own targeted marketing and makes your job of sourcing clients much easier.

-But you probably already know what works for real estate companies, with regards to search marketing.
+But you probably already know what works for real estate companies with regard to search marketing.
 But you know very little about how legal firms run effective PPC campaigns.

-Start with what you know, and aim to build out your client list as you go on.
+Start with what you know, and aim to build your client list as you go on.

 Sourcing new clients from a broader industry set is a good goal in the long term.